dmoka/software-crafters/README.md

-# Software Crafters Twitter space
+# Software Crafters Twitter space series

-All the episodes of the Software Crafters Twitter space series
+Here are all the episodes of the Software Crafters Twitter space series.
+Enjoy! :-)

 ## Pair-Programming
 <audio controls>